 Jesus Visibly Shows Up in Our Lives

 It was January and acceptance letters were already being sent out.
 We needed to have a local church and the boys needed to show regular attendance at a youth group.
 We started going to a church with my friend the very first Sunday in January and committed as a family.
 Together we didn’t miss a Sunday and the boys didn’t miss a Youth group meeting.
 They even attended a three-day winter retreat.
 By mid-February we were able to ask the pastor for a letter of recommendation and applied to the Christian school.
 It was by the grace of Jesus that he was accepted and an answer to our prayers that he would be able to attend such a wonderful high school.

 A Hard-Won Spiritual Harvest

-Most recently I attended an all-female 2-day conference called She Confernce led by New Life Church and felt the power and courage that comes with opening oneself up to Jesus.
+Most recently I attended an all-female two-day conference called She Conference led by New Life Church and felt the power and courage that comes with opening oneself up to Jesus.
 Letting go and finally not being afraid.
 Suddenly I found myself raising my hand and committing openly, publicly to Jesus.
 What I had always longed for but been too afraid to commit to.
 It suddenly was mine.
-As I raised my hand I felt the warmth and reassurance of other hands on my shoulders.
-Other women were gathering around me and praying with me, over me!
+As I raised my hand, I felt the warmth and reassurance of other hands on my shoulders.
+Other women were gathering around me and praying with me, over me.
 What had been a private longing of mine was suddenly thrust out in the open.